waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Archived Puzzle Solutions:** Puzzles can reset upon re-entering a map.
 Archived solutions may be outdated.
 Always observe the current state of a puzzle before acting.
 - **Trust the Game State:** My own assumptions can be wrong.
 The Game State Information is the absolute source of truth and must be trusted over my memory or intuition.
 - **Break Unproductive Loops:** If a strategy fails repeatedly, it's better to change the approach or goal than to persist in an inefficient loop.
 - **Confirmation Bias:** I must be wary of trying to prove my own assumptions right.
 It's important to trust system warnings and evidence that contradicts my beliefs.
+My attempt to 'hard reset' the Victory Road boulder was a prime example of confirmation bias; I pursued a flawed solution for dozens of turns without first verifying that my initial premise (that the northern boulder was the correct first step) was even correct.
 - **Efficient Debugging:** When a tool fails, the first step should be to add extensive logging/debugging to understand its internal state.
 Trial-and-error fixes are inefficient and should be avoided.
 - **No Premature Documentation:** Do not document an event or status in the notepad until it has been confirmed by the game state.
 Recording intentions as facts is a form of hallucination.